 viallog

-Log doses, rotate sites, manage vial inventory, and watch what actually moves the needle across a cycle.
-Built for people who already have a spreadsheet — and have outgrown it.
+Log doses, manage inventory, and watch what actually changes across a cycle — injectable, intranasal, topical, or oral.
+Built for people who already have a spreadsheet and have outgrown it.

 Private beta.
 Access is invite-only.